polyu-llt/DoWLS-MAN/README.md

 # DoWLS-MAN
 Database of Word-level Statistics (Mandarin).

-The data will soon be published in LDC.
+The data will soon be published in LDC, and are also available on the github: https://github.com/karlneergaard/Database_of_word-level_statistics (by Karl David Neergaard)

 ### Authors:
 * Karl David Neergaard